penske-media-corp/pmc-vvv/docs/faq.md

 ### PHPUNIT with PHP 8:

+First, make sure you have php 8 installed ([see above in the FAQ](#if-your-configyml-does-not-include-the-desired-php-version-in-the-utilitiescore-section)).

 The steps to install are similar to the [existing docs](../docs/unit-tests.md).
 Until we switch completely to PHP8, I recommend making a parallel installation.
 PHP8 requires us to use PHPUnit 9, which requires us to use the WordPress 6 test suite and add the yoast/phpunit-polyfills

 Any time you are using a specific version of php to run a command, you need the full path, i.e. `php8.0 /usr/local/bin/composer ...` instead of just `php8.0 composer ...`.